connorslade/coding-hat/ideas.md

-- Disallow printing to std(out|err) with a tag
+- [ ] Disallow printing to std(out|err) with a tag
-- Google oauth
+- [X] Google oauth
+- [ ] Auto save code (check if content has changed every 10 seconds) or maybye dont because it could overwrite code
+- [ ] Projects where you can add link to multiple problems with an amplify inspired UI